Kernapillar/quest-board/README.md

 Potential Ideas for extra funcitonality:
 - Incorporate chatGPT: Allow users the option of letting ChatGPT write the quest description for them.
+- allow for daily, weekly quests that become available at the start of each week/month
+- rotation of quests or random ones weekly/daily?